-Growth hacking is definitely (becoming) more than a fluffy buzzword used by young marketers to trick their way into a fast-paced career.
+Growth hacking is more than a fluffy buzzword used by young marketers to trick their way into a fast-paced career.
 Every company’s customers, users and targets are changing.
 So is the way you should do marketing.
-This noble discipline is evolving into a new kind of technical sword fight.
-We had a talk with Taylor Ryan, Growth Hacker and Scientific Coordinator at our Growth Hacking Masterclass at Talent Garden Innovation School about growth hacking and how marketers need to adapt to take on the future.
+We had a talk with Taylor Ryan, Growth Hacker, and Scientific Coordinator at our Growth Hacking Masterclass at Talent Garden Innovation School about growth hacking and how marketers need to adapt to take on the future.

 This is the first blog post in a series of interviews with Taylor Ryan about marketing, growth hacking and how it is required by future marketers to acquire new skills and get a new perspective on the art of marketing.
 The tricks you learned in school are not going to last.